-- i) Exchanging an unusually large amount of small-denominated notes for those of higher denomination. - ii) Purchasing or selling of foreign currencies in substantial amounts by cash settlement despite the customer having an account with the bank. - iii) Frequent withdrawal of large amounts by means of cheques, including traveller's cheques. - iv) Frequent withdrawal of large cash amounts that do not appear to be justified by the customer's business activity. - v) Large cash withdrawals from a previously dormant/inactive account, or from an account which has just received an unexpected large credit from abroad. - vi) Company transactions, both deposits and withdrawals, that are denominated by unusually large amounts of cash, rather than by way of debits and credits normally associated with the normal commercial operations of the company, e.g. cheques, letters of credit, bills of exchange, etc. - vii) Depositing cash by means of numerous credit slips by a customer such that the amount of each deposit is not substantial, but the total of which is substantial. - viii) The deposit of unusually large amounts of cash by a customer to cover requests for bankers' drafts, money transfers or other negotiable and readily marketable money instruments. - ix) Customers whose deposits contain counterfeit notes or forged instruments. - x) Large cash deposits using night safe facilities, thereby avoiding direct contact with the bank.
+- i) Payments made via large amounts of cash.
+A guideline to what constitutes a large or substantial cash amount would be a cash amount exceeding S\$20,000 (or its equivalent in any currency). - ii) Provision of margin collaterals in the form of large cash amounts. - iii) Provision of funds for investment and fund management purposes in the form of large cash amounts. - iv) Frequent withdrawal of large cash amounts that do not appear to be justified by the customer's business activity. - v) Large cash withdrawals from a previously dormant/inactive account, or from an account which has just received an unexpected large credit from abroad. - vi) Crediting of customer trust or margin accounts using cash and by means of numerous credit slips by a customer such that the amount of each deposit is not substantial, but the total of which is substantial. - vii) Payments and/or deposits containing counterfeit notes or forged instruments. - viii) Customers making large and frequent cash deposits but payments made from the account are mostly to individuals and firms not normally associated with their business. - ix) A large amount of cash is withdrawn and immediately credited into another account.

-- xi) Customers making large and frequent cash deposits but cheques drawn on the accounts are mostly to individuals and firms not normally associated with their business. - xii) Customers who together, and simultaneously, use separate tellers to conduct large cash transactions or foreign exchange transactions. - xiii) A large amount of cash is withdrawn and immediately deposited into another account.
+x) Unusual settlements of securities transactions in cash form.

-4 Transactions Involving Bank Accounts
+4 Transactions Involving CMIs' Accounts